 Recess and PE schedules will be staggered to avoid hallway crowding and gathering.
 If lockers are used, the students will be released on a staggered schedule to maintain physical distancing.
 Students in preschool, grades 3-5, and grades 6-8 will eat their snacks/lunches in their classrooms rather than together in the Commons.
 Grades K-2 will eat their lunches in the Commons.

-Teachers will train their students on methods for maintaining physical distance of at least six feet and its importance.
+Teachers will train their students on methods for maintaining physical distance requirements and its importance.

-1d.
+Requirements for 1d.
 COHORTING